vivekuppal/transcribe/docs/ModelSelection.md

     ai_model: gpt-3.5-turbo-0301
 ```

-The model can be changed by altering the config in parameters.yaml file.
+The model can be changed by altering the config in `parameters.yaml` or `override.yaml` file.

 Details of all models for OpenAI are available at `https://platform.openai.com/docs/models/continuous-model-upgrades`